jtlocsei/latex-helper/README.md

 # latex-helper

-A Clojure library designed to help out with various tasks associated with writing latex documents.
+A tiny clojure library with some helpers for writing LaTeX, e.g. escaping special characters, and turning dumb quotes to smart quotes.

 ## Installation & Usage